pariveda/osdupy/README.md

 ### Using the client

 Below are just a few usage examples.
-See [integration tests](https://github.com/pariveda/osdupy/blob/master/tests/tests_integration.py) for more copmrehensive usage examples.
+See [integration tests](https://github.com/pariveda/osdupy/blob/master/tests/tests_integration.py) for more comprehensive usage examples.

 #### Search for records by query